buildbot/buildbot/master/docs/developer/master-slave.rst

 avatar requests.
 There are special cases for ``change``, ``debug``, and ``statusClient``, which are not discussed here.
-For all other usernames, the botmaster is consulted, and if a slave with that name is configured, its :class:`buildbot.buildslave.BuildSlave` instance is returned as the perspective.
+For all other usernames, the botmaster is consulted, and if a slave with that name is configured, its :class:`buildbot.worker.Worker` instance is returned as the perspective.

 Build Slaves
 ------------